blokks/legacy-docs/docs outline.md

 # Configure your schedule

 ## Let’s get started
 Until now we only talked about [styling templates](http://design/introduction) and [designing new ones](http://themes/introduction).
 But there is so much more we can do.
-For example, by simply adding options to the embed code we can [enable extra features](http://configure/hiding), [change copy](http://configure/copy) and [enable offline support](http://configure/offline).
+For example, by simply adding options to the embed code we can [change copy](http://configure/copy), [enable offline support](http://configure/offline) and [disable certain features](http://configure/hiding).

-Because these chapters are developer oriented - don’t be afraid if you are a designer though, there’s useful info in here for you too - we will talk about nerd things like [browser support](http://configure/support), [service workers](http://configure/offline) and [caching](http://configure/caching) too.
+Because these chapters are developer oriented, we will talk about nerd things like [browser support](http://configure/support), [service workers](http://configure/offline) and [caching](http://configure/caching).
+Don’t be afraid though, there’s useful info in here for designers too!

 Without further ado…